datopian/playbook/onboarding/README.md

 * [GitLab][GitLab2FA]
 * [GitHub][GitHub2FA]

-We recommend downloading the Google Authenticator App to your smartphone to support your use of the 2FA, you can find the app on the following links:
+We recommend downloading the Google Authenticator App to your smartphone to support your use of the 2FA.
+You can find the app on the following links:

 * [Android][GoogleAndroidAuth]
 * [IOS][GoogleIOSAuth]